 Use solderless spring type pressure connectors with insulating covers for wire splices and taps, 10 AWG and smaller.

-Thoroughly clean wires before installing lugs and connectors.

 At all splices and terminations, leave tails long enough to cut splice out and completely re-splice.

 FIELD QUALITY CONTROL

 Field inspection and testing will be performed under provisions of Section 26 05 04.